 However, it’s very possible a variety of other conditions are causing these symptoms, such as different allergies.
 Consult with your pediatrician about whether or not your child has asthma.

-Diagnosis and Treatment for Asthma in Baltimore, MD
+Diagnosis for Asthma in Towson, MD

 Your pulmonologist will need to conduct tests to diagnose your child.
 First, they will ask symptoms, medical history, experiences, etc. to get a good sense if asthma is a possibility.
 After that, the most common test is called a Spirometry, in which the pulmonologist will use a device to measure the airflow of the lungs.